iamhenriquemachado/iamhenriquemachado/README.md

-Hi, I'm Henrique — a backend development enthusiast who enjoys solving complex problems (especially those late-night debugging sessions).
+Hi, I'm Henrique — a backend developer who enjoys solving complex problems (especially those late-night debugging sessions).
 I work primarily with Python, FastAPI, C#, and .NET.

 When I'm not coding, you'll probably find me exploring how things break — just so I can figure out how to fix them.